 Section 2.
 Conservation and Research Committee.
 The Conservation and Research Committee shall consist of a least two members.
 The committee shall keep in touch with current conservation and research developments and issues and to advise the DAS when adoption of resolutions or other forms of action are desirable.
 The committee shall promote and oversee projects that will further our knowledge of and support the preservation of the environment and natural habitat in the greater Duluth area.
 This committee shall function to develop, evaluate, and then support such research projects.

 Section 3.
 Field Trips and Education Committee.
 The Field Trips and Education Committee shall consist of at least two members.
 A member of the committee shall schedule and provide supervision for a series of field trips during each year.
 The committee shall provide educational opportunities and services to promote public awareness and conservation needs of the birds and natural history of the greater Duluth area.

 Section 4.
 Membership Committee.
 The Membership Committee shall consist of at least two members.
 The committee shall be responsible for the development of a membership program and soliciting and developing the membership of the DAS.
-Send acknowledgment to people who make contributions to the DAS.

 Section 5.
 Additional Volunteer Positions.
 In addition, there shall be the following individual chairs, all of whom shall be appointed by the President with the approval of the Board of Directors:

 (a.)
 A Historian, who shall keep a scrapbook of all news stories and other items of interest concerning the DAS.